Betts (2 HRs, 4 hits) leads Red Sox to 6-2 win over Twins

 Twins: LHP Martín Pérez (9-6) pitches the series finale Thursday night.

-Red Sox: RHP Nathan Eovaldi (1-0) starts for the Red Sox.
+Red Sox: RHP Nathan Eovaldi (1-0) starts for Boston.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports